 And of all our activities to discover the night skies of Tenerife, we’d recommend the Mount Teide Night Tour.
 You’ll enjoy comfortable transport to see an unforgettable sunset at one of the best viewpoints in the National Park (don’t forget your camera!), then, as the stars come out, you’ll take part in an astronomic observation at Teide Cable Car base station at an altitude of 2,365 m, with long-range professional telescopes and explanations from our Starlight guides.
 A fascinating experience that has it all!

-Phenomena that can be spotted while stargazing on Mount Teide
+Phenomena that can be spotted during a Mount Teide stargazing tour

 Throughout the year, the sky offers us various celestial shows that you cannot miss when visiting Tenerife, as Mount Teide by night becomes the best amphitheatre to sit back and enjoy stargazing.